 - Prior to using any germline findings for medical management, it is important to establish whether the reported findings were obtained from a laboratory that is certified by the College of American Pathologists (CAP) and Clinical Laboratory Improvement Amendments (CLIA) to issue a report of germline findings directly to ordering health care providers.
-Some states (eg, New York) may have additional reporting requirements. - Confirmatory germline testing through an appropriately certified laboratory is recommended when a potential pathogenic/likely pathogenic variant is identified through various data sources as noted below: - ▶ Commercial entities providing ancestry (and sometimes health) information typically do so through microarray-based single nucleotide polymorphism (SNP) testing that has not been validated for clinical use.
+Some states (eg, New York) may have additional reporting requirements. - Confirmatory germline testing through an appropriately certified laboratory is recommended when a potential pathogenic/likely pathogenic variant is identified through various data sources as noted below: - Commercial entities providing ancestry (and sometimes health) information typically do so through microarray-based single nucleotide polymorphism (SNP) testing that has not been validated for clinical use.
 Third-party software applications can be used by consumers to obtain an interpretation of the raw data provided by these companies.
-Raw data and third-party software are not able to provide information that is appropriate for medical management, as these services are not subject to quality-control processes and recent research suggests that the error rate is substantial.7 - ▶ Tumor testing can be complementary to germline testing and can assist in interpretation of results.
-However: - Pathogenic/likely pathogenic variants reported by laboratories providing tumor-only profiling may be of somatic or germline origin.
-Although germline origin can sometimes be inferred with a high degree of confidence (eg, founder pathogenic/likely pathogenic variants in BRCA1/2), confirmatory testing is usually indicated for pathogenic/likely pathogenic variants with a reasonable clinical suspicion of being of germline origin (based on patient/family history or clinical characteristics and in some cases variant frequency). - ♦ However, somatic pathogenic/likely pathogenic variants are common in several genes with germline implications (eg, TP53, STK11, PTEN), and will rarely be indicative of a need for germline testing unless clinical/family history features suggest the possibility of a germline pathogenic/likely pathogenic variant. - Interpretation of tumor sequencing results may differ from the interpretation of this same change when present in the germline, for several reasons.
-Because tumor testing is designed to address treatment actionability, a variant that is interpreted as pathogenic or likely pathogenic in the germline may be interpreted as normal (and not reported) or a VUS in the tumor because it has no clear clinical implications.
-In addition, the sensitivity of most tumor testing is lower (particularly for intermediate-sized deletions and duplications) than most dedicated germline tests, and the filtering of tumor sequencing data may differ between tumor and germline testing labs.
-Thus, clinically indicated germline testing is still appropriate for patients meeting testing guidelines, regardless of tumor profiling results. - Research: Patients may have participated in research studies that include germline genomic analysis.
-In such cases, it is recommended to review the patient's findings with a genetics professional and/or the reporting laboratory to establish whether the original report was generated by an appropriately certified laboratory, or whether confirmatory testing is recommended.
+Raw data and third-party software are not able to provide information that is appropriate for medical management, as these services are not subject to quality-control processes and recent research suggests that the error rate is substantial.7 - Research: Patients may have participated in research studies that include germline genomic analysis.8 In such cases, it is recommended to review the patient's findings with a genetics professional and/or the reporting laboratory to establish whether the original report was generated by an appropriately certified laboratory, or whether confirmatory testing is recommended. - Tumor testing: May provide information suggesting a potential germline finding.
+Pathogenic/likely pathogenic variants reported in the tumor may be of somatic or germline origin. - Observation Because tumor testing is designed to address treatment actionability, not germline status, a variant that may be considered as pathogenic or likely pathogenic in the germline may not be reported at all, or reported as normal in the tumor if it lacks clinical implications. - Or The filtering of raw sequencing data may differ between tumor and germline testing labs so that variants reported out with one analysis may not be reported with the other. - Somatic pathogenic/likely pathogenic variants seen in tumor specimens are common in some genes with germline implications (eg, TP53, STK11, PTEN) and may not indicate the need for germline testing unless the clinical/family history is consistent with a pathogenic or likely pathogenic variant in the germline. - Regardless of findings in the tumor, when germline testing is clinically indicated, it should be performed in a CLIA-approved lab with established experience in germline testing because: - The germline panel performed by some labs offering paired tumor and germline testing may have incomplete coverage and analyze only a subset of those genes of interest to the clinician. - The sensitivity of most tumor testing is lower (particularly for intermediate-sized deletions and duplications) than germline testing. - Similarly, circulating tumor DNA (ctDNA) has the potential to identify both somatic and germline variants with germline treatment implications.
+Some ctDNA assays, but not all, will alert providers that the particular gene variant identified has a high enough variant allele frequency (VAF) that it is suspicious for germline origin.
+However, most commercially available assays specializing in somatic ctDNA detection are neither intended nor validated for the reporting or interpretation of germline variants.
+Thus, variants detected by ctDNA which are suspected to be present in the germline should be evaluated via a CLIA-approved assay specializing in detection and interpretation of germline variants.